-- 1. Fellowships from University, private, or corporate funds. - 2.
-Employment as a teaching assistant.

-3. Employment as a graduate student researcher.
+- Fellowships from University, private, or corporate funds. - 2.
+Employment as a teaching assistant. - 3.
+Employment as a graduate student researcher.

-Fellowships usually provide stipends competitive with those of other major universities, plus registration and nonresident tuition fees (where applicable).
+Fellowships usually provide stipends competitive with those of other major universities, plus tuition and nonresident supplemental tuition (where applicable).
 These stipends may be supplemented by a teaching assistantship or graduate student researcher appointment.
 The awards are generally reserved for new students.